-Steve Deppe and his partner, Richard Nerad, recently announced the merger of their firm, Nerad + Deppe Wealth Management, with AlphaCore Capital of La Jolla, California.
+Steve Deppe is a managing member and chief investment officer at Nerad + Deppe Wealth Management in San Diego, California.
 As a senior market strategist and wealth manager, Mr. Deppe provides clients with prudent financial planning and sophisticated alternative investment management.

 Mr. Deppe was born in Staten Island, New York, and raised in Metuchen, New Jersey, where he was a talented runner.
 He attended Boston University on a track and field athletic scholarship, earning a Bachelor of Science degree in business administration, with a concentration in finance.
 He is a member of Metuchen High School’s track and field “Hall of Fame” and recognized at Boston University’s “Wall of Fame.”